F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 Clustering is only done within a Launch Configuration ID basis, so any changes that result in a new Launch Configuration ID require the following procedure.

-Note: Steps 1 and 2 are not necessary if you have already saved the backup as described <a href="#manual">above</a>.
+**Note**: Because the template now automatically saves a BIG-IP back up UCS file every night at 12am and saves 7 days of back up UCS files, steps 1 and 2 are not necessary unless you have made recent changes.

   1. Backup your BIG-IP configuration (ideally the cluster primary) by creating a [UCS](https://support.f5.com/csp/article/K13132) archive.
 Use the following syntax to save the backup UCS file:<br> ```# tmsh save /sys ucs /var/tmp/original.ucs```